hyron-group/reference/api-reference/HyronService.md

 ## inteface **HyronService**

 Used to define a service that was controlled by Hyron.
-Create class that implement this, and declare it in hyron.enableServices to use
+Create class that implement this, and declare it in Hyron.enableServices to use

 # function requestConfig